 The KIPIDA is a relatively inexpensive model as far as portable camping showers go.
 It’s easy enough to use, so long as there’s plenty of sunlight.
 It doesn’t come with very many extra features, but it’s well built and can stand up to the challenges of backcountry use.

-Advanced Elements is primarily known for their innovative inflatable kayak designs, but they also built some fantastic camping showers.
+Advanced Elements is primarily known for its innovative inflatable kayak designs, but they also built some fantastic camping showers.
 Their 2.5-gallon model is a solar shower, but with a few extra features that help it stand out from the crowd.

 One of the nagging issues with this solar shower is that it only comes with a 2.5-gallon reservoir.
 That’ll only provide you with one shower, and it won’t be a long one.
-The smaller capacity does get warmer faster, but if two campers are going to share the shower, they’ll have to stagger their times with a couple of hours of direct sunlight between them to warm up the reservoir again.
+The smaller capacity does get warmer faster, but if two campers share the shower, they’ll have to stagger their times with a couple of hours of direct sunlight between them to warm up the reservoir again.

 The Advanced Elements Summer Shower is pricey as far as solar showers go.
-However, it’s also one of the most effective in its class and it’s incredibly durable.
+However, it’s also one of the most effective in its class, and it’s incredibly durable.
 If you’re planning on taking lots of backcountry trips, the lightweight Summer Shower will be the best option to throw in your pack.

-The VIGLT Camping Shower is similar to the KIPIDA and most other solar showers in that’s is simply a black bag with a short hose coming off of it.
+The VIGLT Camping Shower is similar to the KIPIDA, and most other solar showers in that’s is simply a black bag with a short hose coming off of it.
 What sets it apart from the pack is its price point – just over $10.
 It’s one of the most budget-friendly portable showers on the market.

 Like the KIPIDA, the VIGLT has a five-gallon black plastic reservoir that gets warm if left in direct sunlight.
 Usually, this takes a few hours and is best done around midday when the sun is at its most intense.
 When done properly, and when the air temperature isn’t too cold, the reservoir can heat up to 113 degrees.
-The sprayer on the VIGLT is nothing to write home about and its flow resembles that of a watering can.
-It’s slow and light, which helps to conserve water but doesn’t clean the grime off very well.
+The sprayer on the VIGLT is nothing to write home about, and its flow resembles that of a watering can.
+It’s slow and light, which helps conserve water but doesn’t clean the grime off very well.

-The VIGLT weighs a bit more than most solar showers, which can be chalked up to the lower quality and heavier materials.
+The VIGLT weighs a bit more than most solar showers, chalked up to the lower quality and heavier materials.
 However, unlike some of the other solar showers, this one comes with a small length of cord with a hook, giving you more mounting options than just the reinforced handle at the top.
 A clear back panel section also lets you see how much water is left in your reservoir so you can better budget your water usage.

 Pump Camping Shower

 Pump-style portable outdoor showers are essentially a battery-powered submersible pump connected to a hose.
-There is no reservoir to speak of, you just drop the pump in a bucket, a sink filled with water, or even a relatively clean lake.
+There is no reservoir to speak of; you drop the pump in a bucket, a sink filled with water, or even a relatively clean lake.
 The downside is that they lack a heating element, so you’ll be showering with whatever temperature water you have on hand.
 You could heat a large pot of water over a campfire and pump out of that; it all depends on how much time you have to prep your shower.
 While not as convenient for heating compared to solar showers, they do have much better water pressure.

 Ivation’s Portable Outdoor Shower is the epitome of what a pump shower should be: simple, relatively inexpensive, and easy to use.
 Just grab a bucket, drop the included pump inside, and turn it on.
 Now you’ve got a camp shower.

 Lacking the heating abilities of a solar shower, you’ll either need to be comfortable with cold water or preheating your water before filling the pump’s reservoir.
-It’s an annoying extra step, but the Ivation’s pump is rated to over 120 degrees F and you’ll probably want to make use of that for the sake of warm showers.
+It’s an annoying extra step, but the Ivation’s pump is rated to over 120 degrees F, and you’ll probably want to make use of that for the sake of warm showers.

-A major drawback to pump showers and particularly the Ivation is a need for a battery.
+A major drawback to pump showers and particularly the Ivation, is the need for a battery.
 The Ivation comes with just one 2200 mAh unit that charges with a wall plug or via USB.
 It can also be plugged into your vehicle’s 12v port, but regardless of which electrical outlet you use, it takes about five hours to get it fully charged.
 From there, you’ve got about an hour of showering time with the battery.
 An extra battery or a larger capacity one would have been a useful improvement for the Ivation.

 KEDSUM’s pump shower is in a similar vein as the Ivation, a battery-powered pump attached to a hose, with a few variations.
 It provides excellent water pressure, with a flow rate of about one gallon/minute.
 That’s less than your home shower but 50% better than your average solar shower.

 One of the best things about the KEDSUM Portable Shower is that it comes with two 2200 mAh lithium batteries.
-That’s twice the capacity of the Ivation and you can keep one battery charging while you’re showering, so there’s always a fully charged one ready to go.
+That’s twice the capacity of the Ivation, and you can keep one battery charging while you’re showering, so there’s always a fully charged one ready to go.

 Previous iterations of the KEDSUM had the battery mounted inside a waterproof housing next to the pump unit.
 This resulted in decreased longevity as the vibrations from the pump, along with the potential for water to leak through the waterproof seal, left the battery vulnerable.
 This version of KEDSUM has the battery mounted away from the pump, so it doesn’t need to be submerged.

 This design change increases the lifespan of the shower but comes at the cost of making the whole unit feel clunky.
 There’s now a battery unit, a pump unit, and a hose/nozzle unit – all in one unruly package.
-KEDSUM did include a hook and suction cup mount so you don’t have to hold everything, but it’s still not a very elegant design.
+KEDSUM did include a hook and suction cup mount, so you don’t have to hold everything, but it’s still not a very elegant design.

 KEDSUM’s pump shower is only slightly more expensive than the Ivation but has twice the battery capacity and a more durable (if slightly clunkier) design.
 It’s also a few ounces lighter, making it a better option for backcountry campers wanting more water pressure out of their shower.